Sun-El Musician: 2022-present: AEDM: Interstellar

-Towards the end of May 2022, he headlined to MTN Bushfire Festival, held at Malkerns Valley, from May 27-29.
+Towards the end of May 2022, he headlined to MTN Bushfire Festival, held at Malkerns Valley, from May 27–29.

-Sithole announced his upcoming project AEDM: Interstellar (pronounced African Electronic Dance Music: Interstellar) on December 8, 2022 set to be released on 2023 released double single "Makwane" with Fk Mash, Ami Faku, "Rata" with TNS and Skillz.
+Sithole announced his upcoming project AEDM: Interstellar (pronounced African Electronic Dance Music: Interstellar) on December 8, 2022 set to be released on 2023 released double single "Makwande" with Fk Mash, Ami Faku, "Rata" with TNS and Skillz.
 Both singles were released on December 9, 2022.